Dan Sikes: Professional career

 In 1960, Sikes turned professional.
 He won six tournaments on the PGA Tour, half in his home state of Florida.
 Sikes' career year was 1967, when he won two events and was fifth on the money list.
 He was also the 54-hole leader at the PGA Championship and finished one shot out of the playoff, in a tie for third with Jack Nicklaus.
 Due to disputes with the PGA of America, the championship was nearly boycotted by the top tournament players.
 Sikes played on the Ryder Cup team in 1969 at Royal Birkdale.

 Sikes later represented caddies on tour in 1970.
 He was also highly instrumental in helping organize the Senior PGA Tour.
 He won three times on the senior tour: the first at the rain-shortened Hilton Head Seniors International in 1982 which Sikes and Miller Barber were leading when play was stopped.

 Personal life

-In 1987, Sikes died in Jacksonville at the age of 58.
+In 1987, Sikes died in Jacksonville at the age of 58 due complications from stomach surgery.